EPCCed/eidf-docs/docs/access/ssh.md

 You can use SSH Aliases to access your VMs with a single word.

 1. Create a new entry for the EIDF-Gateway in your ~/.ssh/config file.
-In the text editor of your choice (vi used as an example)
+Using the text editor of your choice (vi used as an example), edit the .ssh/config file:

     ```bash